-Dewdnew et al. [4] take the view that genre of a document is the format style.
+Dewdnew et al. [3] take the view that genre of a document is the format style.
 Genre is defined as a "label which denotes a set of conventions in the way in which information is presented".
 The conventions cover both formatting and the style of language used.
-They use two feature-sets: a set based on words (traditional BOW) and a set based on the way in which the text is presented.
+They use two feature-sets: a set based on words (traditional bag-of-words)

+and a set of presentation features which represent stylistic information about the document.
 The presentation features do consistently better than the word frequency features and combining the feature-sets gives a slight improvement.
 They conclude that linguistic and format features alone can be used successfully for sorting documents into different genres.

-Rauber and Muller-Koller [13]argue that in a traditional library, non content-based information such as age of a document and whether it looks frequently used are important distinguishing features and present a method of automatic analysis based on various surface level features of the text.
+Rauber and Muller-Koller [13] argue that in a traditional library, non content-based information such as age of a document and whether it looks frequently used are important distinguishing features and present a method of automatic analysis based on various surface level features of the document.
 The approach uses a self-organizing map (SOM) [9] to cluster the documents according to structural and stylistic similarities.
-This information is then used to graphically represent documents according to structural and stylistic similarities.
+This information is then used to graphically represent documents.
 In this approach the genres are identified from clusters of documents that occur in the SOM rather than being defined in advance.

-Karlgren [5; 6; 7] has done several experiments in genre classification.
-In [5] he shows that the texts that were judged relevant to a set of TREC queries differ systematically (in terms of style) from the texts that were not relevant.
+Karlgren [4, 6, 7] has done several experiments in genre classification.
+In [4] he shows that the texts that were judged relevant to a set of TREC queries differ systematically (in terms of style) from the texts that were not relevant.

-In [6], Karlgren et al. use topical clustering in conjunction with stylistics based genre prediction to build an interactive information retrieval engine and to facilitate multidimensional presentation of search results.
-They built a genre palette by interviewing users, identifying several genre classes that are useful for web filtering.
+In [6], Karlgren et al. use topical clustering in conjunction with stylistics based genre prediction to build an interactive information retrieval engine and to facilitate multi-dimensional presentation of search results.
+They built a genre palette by interviewing users and identifying several genre classes that are useful for web filtering.